 For non-IPMI machines, you must specify a non-PXE MAC address.
 MAAS automatically discovers the machine and runs enlistment configuration by matching the non-PXE MAC address.

-Add machines via a chassis
+Add a machine via a chassis

 Use the chassis feature to add multiple machines at once.
 To do this, instead of selecting ‘Machine’ as above, choose ‘Chassis’ from the drop-down menu.
 In the following example, MAAS will add all available VMs from the given virsh address: